steveshogren/hugo-blog/content/page/training.md

 language just has to get you that first job.

 If I was picking a good "first job" language in late 2016, I'd pick one of:
 Java, C#, NodeJS, PHP, Python, C++, C, or Ruby.
-I'd likely settle on Java and/or front-end Javascript for a combination of practicality and breadth of jobs.
+I'd likely settle on either Java or Ruby for a combination of practicality and breadth of jobs.
+If I lived in a place with more Ruby jobs than Java, I'd pick Ruby.
+I would also learn the basics of front-end Javascript so I could get into most web jobs.
 Remember you can always switch languages and jobs after a few years!

 ### Step 5 - Regularly Go to Meetups

+The more people you know in the industry, the more potential contacts you will have for finding a great job.
+A person with less skills and good contacts sometimes gets the better job.

-When you pick a language, use a site like [Meetup.com](www.meetup.com) to find local meetups and user groups about that language.
+Use a site like [Meetup.com](www.meetup.com) to find local meetups and user groups in your chosen language.
 In most major cities there are typically several free meetups every single day around programming, languages, and technology.
 Most even have free food and door prizes!
 Find the local meetups for your language, and attend every single session.
+Go to a minimum of one meetup per week.

+> **Who** you know can be more important than **what** you know

 If you are in a more remote location, the meetups might be less specific.
 Instead of a meetup just for PHP, you might have to settle for one just about